 - What is a Revisit?

 You can revisit a zone held by you once you have held it for 23 hours.
 You get half the usual takeover points for this, and the zone is then blocked for 5 minutes.
-Revisits do not count towards most medals (except the Revisitor medal!)
+Revisits do not count towards most medals, but they do count towards the Daily series of medals, and (of course) the Revisitor medal!

 - What is an Assist?

 When two or more people are taking a zone at the same time, the person with the shortest takeover time will take the zone.
 They get the takeover points, and also the points per hour until someone else takes the zone.
 The other person gets an Assist – this gives them the takeover points, but no points per hour.
 If the zone is neutral (yellow), both players get the 50 point bonus.
 An Assist can be done on any takeover.
 You can also assist someone doing a revisit, in which case you get more points than they do - a revisit gives about half points, whereas the Assist gets full points.
 You can't assist someone taking over a zone that you hold though.
 There is a series of medals for Assists, similar to the Take medals.